Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 For international students:

 • If you completed your Bachelor’s programme abroad, please send us certified copies of your transcripts and degree certificates, so we can check them.
-You need to send us these documents by post.
-Plain copies or scans of the original certified documents are not accepted.
+You need to send us these documents through a secure portal or via email.
+We do not accept digital documents sent to us by students and/or from a student email address.
 You may also need to submit an official English test score report.

 • You can find more information about the certified documents and where to send them to in your (conditional) acceptance letter.